abhishekdana03-maker/Mobile-Store-Database-Management-System/README.md

 Each mobile is uniquely identified by mobile_id.

 ## 3. Stock Management
--Insert stock information into the 'stocks' table.
+- Insert stock information into the 'stocks' table.
--Link stock records to mobiles using 'mobile_id' (Foreign Key).
+- Link stock records to mobiles using 'mobile_id' (Foreign Key).
--Maintain available 'quantity' for each mobile model.
+- Maintain available 'quantity' for each mobile model.

 4. Customer Registration